Ariel Porat

-Ariel Porat (אריאל פורת; born November 1, 1956, in Tel Aviv, Israel) is the president of Tel Aviv University (TAU), a full professor and former dean at TAU's Buchmann Faculty of Law.
+Ariel Porat (אריאל פורת; born November 1, 1956) is the president of Tel Aviv University (TAU), a full professor and former dean at TAU's Buchmann Faculty of Law.
 Until his appointment as president, he was a distinguished visiting professor of law at the University of Chicago Law School.
-He is a member of the Israel Academy of Sciences and Humanities, incumbent of the Alain Poher Chair in Private Law at TAU, and recipient of The EMET Prize for Art, Science and Culture for Legal Research.
+He is a member of the Israel Academy of Sciences and Humanities, incumbent of the Alain Poher Chair in Private Law at TAU, the recipient of The EMET Prize for Art, Science and Culture and the recipient of the European Law and Economics Association Award for Lifetime Achievements in Law and Economics.

 Biography

 Ariel Porat was born in Tel Aviv.
 His father, Haim Porat, served as VP of the District Court of Tel Aviv, and his mother, Adina Porat, was a judge at the National Labor Court.
-Porat served for five years in the Israel Defense Forces' Israeli Intelligence Corps and holds the rank of Major (reserve).
-Completing his LLB with distinction (1979-1983) at Tel Aviv University, he went on to a direct-track JSD (1989), followed by a visiting scholar position (1989–90), at Yale University.
+Porat served for five years in the Israel Defense Forces' Israeli Intelligence Corps and holds the rank of major (reserve).
+Completing his LLB with distinction (1979–1983) at Tel Aviv University, he went on to a direct-track JSD (1989), followed by a visiting scholar position (1989–90), at Yale University.

 Legal and academic career

-In 1990 Porat joined TAU's Buchmann Faculty of Law.
+In 1990, Porat joined TAU's Buchmann Faculty of Law.
 He specializes in torts, contracts and economic analysis of the law, and is the incumbent of the Alain Poher Chair in Private Law.
 From 2002 to 2006 he served as dean of the faculty.
 From 2003 until his nomination as president of TAU in 2019, Porat was Fischel-Neil Distinguished Visiting Professor at the University of Chicago Law School, with additional visiting professor positions at Stanford, NYU, Columbia University, UC Berkeley, and the University of Toronto.
-He is a member of the American Law Institute, former President of the Israeli Law and Economics Association, and former Board member of the American Law and Economics Association (2008–11).
+He is a member of the American Law Institute, former president of the Israeli Law and Economics Association, and former Board member of the American Law and Economics Association (2008–11).

 Porat founded and edited (2000-2003) Theoretical Inquiries in Law, an international law journal ranked second in the world in the area of Jurisprudence and Legal Theory by Washington and Lee Law Journal Rankings.

-From 1997 to 2002 he headed the Cegla Center for Interdisciplinary Research of the Law at the Buchmann Faculty of Law.
-In 2013 Porat was appointed head of TAU's Strategic Steering Committee, tasked with examining possible changes in the university's academic structure and management.
+From 1997 to 2002, he headed the Cegla Center for Interdisciplinary Research of the Law at the Buchmann Faculty of Law.
+In 2013, Porat was appointed head of TAU's Strategic Steering Committee, tasked with examining possible changes in the university's academic structure and management.
 The Committee's recommendations were adopted and implemented by TAU.